The 90-Day Oil Change Window: Own the Reminder Before a Competitor Does

 The Compounding Effect of Owning the Window

-A win-back that catches her at day 75 — before the Thursday afternoon decision — costs one tap and recovers, conservatively, one to two visits per year per customer.
-Across 30 customers who might otherwise drift in a given month, that is 30 to 60 visits recovered.
-At an average ticket of $60, that is $1,800 to $3,600 per month from customers who were already yours, who simply needed one reminder at the right moment.
+A win-back that catches her at day 75 — before that Thursday — costs one tap.
+It recovers, conservatively, one to two visits per year per customer.
+Across 30 customers who might otherwise drift in a given month, that's 30 to 60 visits recovered.
+At $60 a ticket, that's $1,800 to $3,600 per month from customers who were already yours.
+They just needed one reminder at the right moment.

 What to Do This Week